-The latest advice on the range of support available if you have received a 'shielding' letter from the NHS is now available on the GOV.UK website.
+The latest advice on the range of support available is on the GOV.UK website.

-Many of the local food stores and supermarkets remain open and are using social distancing and other safety measures, which may mean some queuing so please allow extra time.
-Most stores have changed their opening hours and some offer priority shopping to key workers and older citizens.
-Some are also offering gift cards which can make it easier for family, friends or volunteers to pick up essential items.
-Online shopping for supermarkets has seen high demand and securing a delivery slot can be difficult - though some are offering slots to priority customers who have been told by NHS England to isolate.
-Before you shop, check the supermarket website as services may vary.
+Local food stores and supermarkets remain open and are using social distancing and other safety measures, which may mean some queuing so please allow extra time.
+Most stores offer priority shopping to key workers and older citizens.
+Some are also offering gift cards which can make it easier for family, friends or volunteers to pick up essential items or try online shopping for supermarkets.

-Local food stores remain open and many offer a delivery service, while many pubs and restaurants no offer to deliver hot meals.
+Some local food stores may offer a delivery service, while many pubs and restaurants now offer to deliver hot meals.
 You can find a selection of these on the community support section of our WISH website, but please note these are not endorsements.

 Weekly supermarket vouchers worth £15 are available for families which normally qualify for benefits-related free school meals.
 These will be arranged by your child's school and sent every week.
 Please contact your school for more information

 The Government guidance on Covid-19 allows for shopping for essential items including food.
 If you are in isolation, see first if friends, family, neighbours and community groups can help.